-Dr. McNulty and Dr. Houston provide a wide range of eye services.
+Dr. McNulty provides a wide range of eye services.

 Comprehensive Eye Examinations